mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 import statement which you can select by typing opt+Enter.
 </p>
 <hr />
-<h3>Include the app in the Android Manifest and add Internet permissions</h3>
+<h3>Including the app in the Android Manifest and adding Internet permissions</h3>
 <p>Inside <em>src/main/AndroidManifest.xml</em>: Reference your Application by adding the <strong>android:name</strong> to the application element: </p>
 <pre><code>&lt;application
     android:allowBackup=&quot;true&quot;